Stable degenerations of singularities: Koll ar models and finite generation

 The above expression is chosen so that $I_{s,\lambda}$ ``looks like'' the valuation ideal of $v_s$.
 In fact, this is the case if $Y=X$ (by the definition of quasi-monomial valuations).
 The following lemma is an algebraic reformulation (in our more general setup) of the result claimed in \cite{Xu-HRFG}*{Lemma 3.8}.

 \begin{lem} Let $s\in \bR^r_{\ge 0}\setminus\{0\}$.
 Assume that there exists some valuation $w\in \Val_{X,x}$ such that $I_{s,\lambda}=\fa_\lambda(w)$ for all $\lambda$.
 Then $w=v_s$. \end{lem}

-Geometrically, the condition that $I_{s,\bullet}$ are valuations ideals is equivalent to saying that the central fiber of the induced degeneration is irreducible and reduced, i.e. the graded algebra $\bigoplus_{\lambda} (I_{s,\lambda}/I_{s,>\lambda})$ is integral (see Lemma \ref{lem:graded integral->valuation}).
+Geometrically, the condition that $I_{s,\bullet}$ are valuation ideals is equivalent to saying that the central fiber of the induced degeneration is irreducible and reduced, i.e. the graded algebra $\bigoplus_{\lambda} (I_{s,\lambda}/I_{s,>\lambda})$ is integral (see Lemma \ref{lem:graded integral->valuation}).

-In the global setting, the analogous construction for $I_{s,\lambda}$ is often viewed as the ``geodesic'' connecting two valuations (see \cite{Reb20} or \cite{BLXZ}*{Section 3.1.2}).
+In the global setting, the analogous construction for $I_{s,\lambda}$ is often viewed as the ``geodesic'' connecting two valuations (see \cite{Reb20}, \cite{BLXZ}*{Section 3.1.2} or \cite{BLQ}*{Section 4}).
 Thus Lemma \ref{lem:induced valuation=v_t} can be interpreted as saying that whenever the geodesic lies in the valuations space, it is the obvious line in the corresponding simplex $\QM(Y,E)$.

 \begin{proof} It is clear from the definition of quasi-monomial valuations that $I_{s,\lambda}\subseteq \fa_\lambda(v_s)$ for all $\lambda$, hence $v_s\ge w$ on $R$.
 It remains to show that $w\ge v_s$.
 Let $0\neq f_0\in R$ and let $\lambda_0=v_s(f_0)$.
 Let be the corresponding valuation ideal on $Y$; in particular $f_0\in \fb$.
 Let $\alpha_i=v_s(E_i)$.
 Then we have a surjection